Microflash/fenceparser/README.md

 ### Syntax

-- For key-value pairs, the key and value must be separated by `=`, and the must be wrapped within single-quotes `'`, double-quotes `"` or backticks `\``.
+- For key-value pairs, the key and value must be separated by `=`.
+The value must be wrapped within single-quotes `'`, double-quotes `"` or backticks `\``.
 - To initialize the `highlight` object, provide comma separated numbers or ranges wrapped within the curly braces.
 - A range must be separated by a hyphen `-` or double-dots `..`.
-- Multiple ranges will be merge together in a single array.
+- Multiple ranges will be merged together in a single array.

 Check the [fixtures](./test/fixtures.js) for examples on the syntax.